freebsd/grimoire/README.md

 # FreeBSD: Characterization of the Bugzilla Backlog

-🤝 This analysis is the result of a partnership between Bitergia and the FreeBSD Community, as an effort to make a characterization of the backlog from FreeBSD’s Bugzilla instance.
+🤝 This analysis is the result of a partnership between Bitergia and the FreeBSD Community during October 2024, as an effort to make a characterization of the backlog from FreeBSD’s Bugzilla instance.

 ⚙️ We produced a series of Dashboards to help with this characterization.
 Learn more details in the [Characterization Dashboards](#characterization-dashboards) section.

-📈 Here you will find the slide deck summarizing the results from the characterization.
+📈 [Here](#slides-characterization-of-the-bugzilla-backlog) you will find the
+slide deck summarizing the results from the characterization.
 Although the whole history has been analyzed, we agreed to focus on the open bugs from the last two years and the last year, starting with the bugs from the Base System product.
 This analysis can be extended to other periods and products by selecting the appropriate options.

 📁 **Index**